elmaxid/nfsen-dockerized/README.md

 5. Point your web browser to [http://localhost:81/nfsen/nfsen.php](http://localhost:81/nfsen/nfsen.php) The browser will display a warning about "no live data." (**Note:** The `docker run...` command uses port 81 to connect to the docker container's web port 80.)
 6. Change the **Profile:** (in the header dropdown) to *zone1_profile*

 7. Configure your router(s) to export flows to this collector, or generate mock flow data (see below).
+See the Flow_Export.md document for more information.

 8. **Wait...** It can take up to five minutes before the flow data has been collected and displayed.
 Refreshing the browser should show data at the right edge of any of the plots.